Oiled leatherHiking boots

 With its natural and rugged look, oiled tanned leather is used to manufacture hiking and mountain boots, boat shoes and tack, furniture and even clothing items such as cowboy hats, chaps, etc.

-The use of natural and/or synthetic oils during the tanning process gives it a high water resistance quality.
-Its color will vary depending of the raw hides, the oils used and, in some cases, of the dyes added to the oils.
-It is somewhat oily to the touch, without being greasy, not shiny but not completely mat either.
-It's usually thicker and heavier than other types of leather.
+The use of natural and/or synthetic oils after the tanning process gives it a high water resistance quality.
+Its color will vary depending on the raw hides, the oils used and, in some cases, on the dyes added to the oils.
+It is somewhat oily to the touch, without being greasy.
+It is usually not shiny and sometimes it is completely mat.
+It's usually thicker and heavier than other types of leather yet is it supple.

 Oiled leather is long-lasting, offers undeniable value and return on investment and is easy to care for.